yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Dual_Screen.rst

 Android Dual Screen Support
 ===========================

-This applications Notes contains step to enable Dual Display with Android in mirror mode or extented mode.
+This application note contains steps to enable dual screen with Android in mirror mode or extended mode.

 .. note::

-	By default android set display in mirroring mode.
+	By default Android configures the displays in mirror mode.

 .. note::